House of Commons voted on and passed The Safe and Regulated Sports Betting act on Wednesday, 17 February, with 303 votes for and 15 against.

-The new bill is supposed to curb losses to offshore and black-market gambling operators that amount annually to almost $15 billion according to authorities.
+The new bill is supposed to curb losses and black-market gambling operators that amount annually to almost $15 billion according to authorities.

 Bill C-218 was introduced in November by the Conservative Kevin Waugh as a private members bill and after it was passed by the House of Commons, it will be studied by the Standing Committee on Justice and Human Rights.

 Government’s response: Bill C-13

 The Government also has its own Sports Betting bill called Bill C-13, which will undergo a second reading in the House of Commons tomorrow, Friday 19th February.